The Uncommon Reader: Plot

-The title's "uncommon reader" (Queen Elizabeth II) becomes obsessed with books after a chance encounter with a mobile library.
+The title's "uncommon reader" (Queen Elizabeth II) becomes obsessed with books after she chances to encounter the City of Westminster's mobile library, and feels she should borrow a book.
+She borrows a novel by Ivy Compton-Burnett, then one by Nancy Mitford, and becomes an avid reader.
 The story follows the consequences of this obsession for the Queen, her household and advisers, and her constitutional position.